-The Many Shades of Palm OilUpdated: August 08, 2017healthy fats
+The Many Shades of Palm OilUpdated: January 25, 2018 healthy fats

 Why has it taken so long you might ask?
 That’s an easy one.
 Food manufacturers and their shareholders love polyunsaturated oils.
 Partially hydrogenated or not, they are incredibly cheap to produce and make the bottom line very attractive to corporate shareholders.

 Fortunately, there is a healthy fat that can be used in processed foods in place of those nasty polyunsaturated vegetable oils that meets the profit demands of food company shareholders and also satisfies the ever growing consumer clamor for a healthy, traditional fat.

 Wary consumers such as myself have been delighted to see palm oil becoming a more frequent player on the ingredients list of all sorts of packaged foods in recent years.
 The different types of palm oil can be confusing, however.
 Are they all equally healthy, you might wonder?

 Many Names for Palm Oil – Are You Confused?

 The names I’ve seen used are palm oil, palm fruit oil, and palm kernel oil.
 There is also red palm oil which is a very strong tasting oil that can be purchased for home cooking in ethnic grocery stores.
 It is not used in processed foods, at least the ones I’ve examined.